CERTCC/SSVC/doc/version_1/040_treesForVulMgmt.md

 ### Risk Tolerance and Response Priority

+SSVC enables stakeholders to balance and manage their risks themselves.
+We follow [@ISO73] and define risk as "effect of uncertainty on objectives;" see [@ISO73] for notes on the terms in the definition.
 For any vulnerability management practice to succeed it must balance at least two risks:

 1. Change risk: the potential costs of deploying fixes, which include testing and deployment in addition to any problems that could arise from making changes to production systems.